-Let’s talk about Kanye West, his Twitter rants and the buzz around his latest album, “The Life of Pablo.”
-No quite about Kanye but more about his Madison Square Garden show, where he combined his collection “Yeezy Season 3” with the music of the album mentioned above.
+Fashion Shows, the old is new again – Let’s talk about Kanye West, his Twitter rants and the buzz around his latest album, “The Life of Pablo.”
+Not quite about Kanye but more about his Madison Square Garden show, where he combined his collection “Yeezy Season 3” with the music of the album mentioned above.

 Fashion Shows – The Eye Opener